Sunitha Varma

-Sunitha Varma Alluri is an Indian actress who works in the South Indian film industries.
-She has been appearing in feature films in Telugu, Malayalam and Tamil films along with a few Kannada languages for over a decade, since her debut in Neevente Nuventa (2001).
+Sunitha Varma Alluri is a former Indian actress who worked in the South Indian film industries.
+She has been appearing in feature films in Telugu, Malayalam and Tamil films along with a few Kannada films for over a decade, since her debut in Neevente Nuventa (2001).

-Biography

-She is a non-practising Hindu.

 Career

 In 2001, she made her film debut through the Telugu film Neevente Nuventa and went on to act in a few more Telugu movies.
 She made her debut in Tamil cinema 2005 Oru Murai Sollividu under the stagen name Janapriya, which went unnoticed.
 She again reverted to her original name and acted in further Tamil films including the crime thriller 6'2 opposite Sathyaraj, and the experimental film Iruvar Mattum which features only two characters.

 She changed her name to Radha Varma and made her Malayalam film debut by starring with Dileep in the successful 2008 comedy film Crazy Gopalan.